 We depend on electric interconnection and transmission facilities owned and operated by others to deliver the wholesale power we will sell from our electric generation assets to our customers.
 A failure or delay in the operation or development of these interconnection or transmission facilities or a significant increase in the cost of the development of such facilities could result in our losing revenues.
 Such failures or delays could limit the amount of power our operating facilities deliver or delay the completion of our construction projects.
 Additionally, such failures, delays or increased costs could have a material adverse effect on our business, financial condition and results of operations.
 If a region's power transmission infrastructure is inadequate, our recovery of wholesale costs and profits may be limited.
 If restrictive transmission price regulation is imposed, the transmission companies may not have a sufficient incentive to invest in expansion of transmission infrastructure.
-We cannot also predict whether interconnection and transmission facilities' generation of electricity may be curtailed without compensation due to transmission limitations or limitations on the electricity grid's ability to accommodate intermittent electricity generating sources, reducing our revenues and impairing our ability to capitalize fully on a particular facility's generating potential.
+We cannot also predict whether interconnection and transmission facilities will be expanded in specific markets to accommodate competitive access to those markets.
+In addition, certain of our operating facilities' generation of electricity may be curtailed without compensation due to transmission limitations or limitations on the electricity grid's ability to accommodate intermittent electricity generating sources, reducing our revenues and impairing our ability to capitalize fully on a particular facility's generating potential.
 Such curtailments could have a material adverse effect on our business, financial condition, results of operations and cash flows.
 Furthermore, economic congestion on transmission networks in certain of the markets in which we operate may occur and we may be deemed responsible for congestion costs.
 If we were liable for such congestion costs, our financial results could be adversely affected.